+It’s that time of year again!
 If you have anything to do with fundraising at your nonprofit, you probably don’t get as much sleep as you should during the last quarter of the calendar year.
-There’s nothing quite like last-minute appeal letter revisions, mailhouse deadlines and donor retention anxiety to keep you up at night, and for most organizations, the end of the year is when the fundraising frenzy reaches a fever pitch.
-More than 50 percent of nonprofits receive a majority of their annual donations in the last three months of the year (October, November, December) and 31 percent of all annual charitable giving occurs in December (source).
+There’s nothing quite like last-minute appeal letter revisions, mail house deadlines and donor retention anxiety to keep you up at night, and for most organizations, the end of the year is when the fundraising frenzy reaches a fever pitch.
+More than 50 percent of nonprofits receive a majority of their annual donations in the last three months of the year (October, November, December) and 31 percent of all annual charitable giving occurs in December.

 When should I start planning and preparing for my end-of-year fundraising campaign?

-The earlier you can begin evaluating the performance of the previous year’s year-end campaign, the fresher your insights will be.
 Begin your end-of-year campaign planning as soon as you can by gathering all the metrics you have access to from last year’s campaign into one spot, and then analyzing them for key insights.
 Did you see a move toward more giving from mobile devices last year?
 Did a couple of key days in December outperform the rest of the year?
 Did some of the stories you shared in support of your campaign on social media generate more engagement than others?
-All these datapoints will be useful to inform your strategy for the year ahead.
+All these datapoints will be useful to inform your strategy for this year’s campaign.

-Once you’ve conducted a thorough post-mortem, use your insights about what worked well and what can be improved upon to build an optimized plan for the upcoming year.
+Once you’ve conducted a thorough analysis, use your insights about what worked well and what can be improved to build an optimized plan for the upcoming year.
 While year-end fundraising plans can vary greatly in content, length and complexity, we recommend including the following elements, at minimum:

 - Campaign theme: the central “big idea” that will be woven through all your campaign touchpoints.
 It’s important to revisit this theme every year to keep your communications to donors and prospective donors fresh.